Unveiling CSRD – its ripple effect on transport and logistics

 Question 6.
 Are there industry specific CSRD reporting standards for transport companies?

 The European sustainability reporting standards (ESRS), relevant for all industries, were adopted by the EU Commission on 31 July 2023.
 Sector-specific standards, including those for the transportation industry, are expected to be adopted by June 2024.
-We will keep you informed.

 Question 7.
 What happens if my company fails to report in accordance with CSRD requirements?
 Are there any consequences?